TranXuanHoang/Electron/05-hot-reload/README.md

 * Project can be hot reloaded during the development step
 * Provides an example of downloading file into local machine
+* Opening dialogs for opening/saving files and showing message box

 The project source code is set up to use the following npm dependencies